 Preferred Stock on an Income Statement

-New and experienced investors alike may be unable to explain what preferred stock is and how it factors into their valuation of a company's worth.
-Most investors are familiar with common stock, but preferred stock is a bit different, with qualities of both a stock and a bond.
+New and experienced investors alike may be unable to explain what preferred stock is and how it affects their valuation of a company's worth.
+Most investors are familiar with common stock, but preferred stock is different, with qualities of both a stock and a bond.

 Preferred stocks typically pay fixed dividends, which are distributions of company profits.
 Preferred stock dividends play a role in understanding income statements.
 Let's discuss the role of preferred stock on an income statement and how it influences the reported profit and loss in companies that have issued a large amount of preferred stock.